Skip to contents

 binwidth

-A numeric value specifying the width of the bins for the histogram.
+A numeric value specifying the width of individual bins for the histogram.
+Ignored when type = "density".
+Takes precedence over bins when both are set.

 trend_skip_zero